zulip/zulip-archive/README.md

 visibility.

-There are also [plans](https://github.com/zulip/zulip/issues/13172) to allow organizations to configure "web public" streams that can be accessed without signing up for a Zulip account.
-We consider that feature to be complementary to this project; that system will support Zulip's full-text search and real-time update, while `zulip-archive` supports creating a permanent archive of a Zulip community that is being shut down.
+There are also [plans](https://github.com/zulip/zulip/issues/13172) to allow organizations to configure "web public" streams that people can access without signing up for a Zulip account, while still using in-app features like full-text search and real-time update.

+Ideally the "web public" feature will satisfy most use cases, but we will continue to provide `zulip-archive` for other scenarios:

+- If you need to shut down a Zulip community, you can archive the streams for posterity.
+- You may want to publish the content "outside" of Zulip with your own branding or integrate with other systems.
+- You may want a local copy of the archive for offline reading.
+- You may have some use case that we didn't foresee (but please tell us about it).

 This project is licensed under the MIT license.